omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_delete.md

 ## omnistrate-ctl service-plan delete

-Delete a service plan
+Delete a Service Plan

 ### Synopsis

-This command helps you delete a service plan from your service.
+This command helps you delete a Service Plan from your service.

 ```
 omnistrate-ctl service-plan delete [service-name] [plan-name] [flags]